 The Master of Science program in nursing, prepares practicing registered nurses for advanced practice roles as family nurse practitioners (FNP) who are able to meet the increasingly complex health needs of diverse populations within the Rochester area and beyond.
-This two-year, full-time program has approximately 42 post bachelor’s credits and 600 direct care patient hours included in the approximately 750 total post-bachelor’s clinical hours.
+This two-year, full-time or three-year part time program has approximately 42 post bachelor’s credits and 600 direct care patient hours included in the approximately 750 total post-bachelor’s clinical hours.
 These hours exceed the minimum recommended hours from the American Association of Colleges of Nursing (AACN) due to the scope of practice of an FNP.
-It is anticipated that the program will be accredited by the AACN.

 Graduates of the FNP program are eligible to take the national FNP certification exam (ANCC or AANP) and earn New York State Certification as a Family Nurse Practitioner.